-The Crafts Museum Reference Library has around 10,000 volumes in the area of Arts and Crafts, including many classics and rare books, and is open to the public.
+The National Crafts Museum & Hastkala Academy Reference Library has around 10,000 volumes in the area of Arts and Crafts, including many classics and rare books, and is open to the public.
 Books are available for reference on site and may not leave the premises.

-The Library is open Monday through Saturday from 10am-5pm.
-The Library is closed on Sundays, the second Saturday of each month, and national holidays.
+The Library is open Monday through Friday from 09:30 am-6:00pm.
+The Library is closed on Saturday, Sunday and Gazetted Holidays.

 Audio Visual Room

-The Audio-Visual Room at the Crafts Museum is a small indoor theatre (capacity 40), which has regular screenings of short films on Crafts.
+The Audio-Visual Room at the National Crafts Museum & Hastkala Academy is a small indoor theatre (capacity 40), which has regular screenings of short films on Crafts.

-The Crafts Museum has been building its film archive and has some excellent documentation of crafts in its collection.
+The National Crafts Museum & Hastkala Academy has been building its film archive and has some excellent documentation of crafts in its collection.

 The Museum periodically hosts film festivals, offering special viewing selections.
 Screenings of particular films can also be made on request.

-The Audio-Visual Room is open from 10am-5pm daily except Mondays and national holidays.
+The Audio-Visual Room is open from 10am-6pm daily except Mondays and national holidays.

 The Museum has a modest laboratory for the conservation and restoration of objects in the Museum Collection.